 Elizabeth Prewitt’s practice focuses on international cartel and criminal matters, government and internal investigations, and complex litigation.
 She is a co-chair of the firm’s antitrust practice and a member of its Executive Committee.

-For 16 years, Elizabeth was a trial lawyer for the US Department of Justice (DOJ) and served as an Assistant Chief in the DOJ’s Antitrust Division from 2012 – 2014.
+For 16 years, Elizabeth was a trial lawyer for the US Department of Justice and served as an Assistant Chief in the Antitrust Division from 2012 – 2014.
 The American Lawyer named Elizabeth as one of 25 “star laterals” of 2015 on her move to Hughes Hubbard & Reed.
-She has since been recognized by Global Competition Review, Expert Guides, Women in Business Law and Legal 500, which noted ‘she fights all the way for her clients’ with the group receiving ‘excellent marks’ in cartel work and providing ‘sensible advice and the individuals are very familiar with the enforcement agencies.’
+She has since been recommended by Global Competition Review, Expert Guides, The Legal 500, recognizing Elizabeth for being ‘smart and tenacious’, and Chambers USA, noting that sources describe her as ‘very smart, very strategic and very user-friendly.’

 At the DOJ, Elizabeth led several large-scale investigations into bribery, money laundering, major fraud, tax and antitrust violations, and was the Division’s lead prosecutor investigating global financial institutions for alleged rigging of benchmark interest rates (LIBOR), and the alleged rigging of certain foreign currency exchange rates (Forex).
 She also served as a Visiting International Enforcer to the European Commission’s Directorate-General for Competition (DGCOMP) in Brussels in March 2014.